Cosmian/kms/documentation/docs/google_cse/google_cse.md

 The first thing that will need to be done is to configure the Identity Provider.
 This is the service that the Cosmian Key Management Server will use to authenticate users before they can encrypt files or access encrypted files.

-The identity provider (IdP) is either a third party IdP or Google identity.
+The Identity Provider (IdP) is either a third party IdP or Google identity.
 Using Google Identity is not recommended since Google as the authority could issue tokens to impersonate users and recover their keys.
 However, since configuring an Identity Provider is hard and Google Identity is the easiest to configure, we will use it in this tutorial.

 ![Enable CSE](./images/url-of-well-known-file.png)